 If you live in dry or humid counties within Florida, such as Lafayette County, Washington County, and Madison County, you’ll likely be using even more water outdoors.
-Keep your yard looking lush and healthy — without wasting water — by following the tips below.
+Don’t worry, we’ve got your back.
+By following the tips below you can keep your yard looking lush and healthy without wasting water and improve your outdoor living space the way you want it to be.

 #1 Inspect Your Sprinklers